This week in Parliament; Mid-year budget debate to dominate

 However, the Majority members have mounted a strong defence of the tax policy, describing it as a prudent measure.

-The Majority members said Minority members were rather put to shame because the minister had not announced an increase in
+The Majority members said Minority members were rather put to shame because the minister had not announced an increase in as they had speculated.

 Members of both sides are also expected to disagree strongly on the performance of the economy regarding inflation rate, the depreciating of the cedi, interest rate, among other indicators.

-The debate will begin on Monday, July 23,
+The debate will begin on Monday, July 23, according to the Majority Leader, Mr Osei Kyei-Mensah-Bonsu.

 Other activities for the week